Cookie Management

 💯 Why Does This Work Better?

-Context in translation is key to quality.
-This is especially noticeable in:
+Context in Translation is Key to Quality.
+This is especially noticeable with:

 • Complex names and technical terms

-• Repeating elements that depend on the environment
+• Repeating elements that depend on their surroundings

-In addition to the quality and accuracy of AI-model translations, there is also a significant difference in the technical implementation of a multilingual website, which greatly affects search engine rankings.
-The fact is that website translation using Google Translate or Yandex Translator, performed after the page loads in the browser, these translations are done on the client side and do not contribute to SEO optimization.
+In addition to the quality and accuracy of translation using AI models, there is also a significant difference in the technical implementation of a multilingual website, which greatly affects search engine rankings.
+The fact is that website translation using Google Translate or Yandex Translate, performed after the page loads in the browser, these translations are done client-side and do not contribute to SEO optimizationwhere the application came from.

 Search engines do not index translated content, created using automatic tools without human editing, as it is considered automatically generated content.